NextStepProDev/first_aid_kit/README.md

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

-Made with ❤️ during my journey to become a Java Developer – [Mateusz Nawratek](https://www.linkedin.com/in/mateusz-nawratek-909752356)
+Made with ❤️ during my journey to become a professional Java Developer – [Mateusz Nawratek](https://www.linkedin.com/in/mateusz-nawratek-909752356)